 “I was honored to work with my peers and Dr. DiCampli serving patients at the Sojourner Health Clinic.
 I was touched deeply by all that these women had gone through and continue to endure.
 They are of the most strong and inspiring patients I have ever shared my time with.” – Billy Mitchell, SCNM student

-As the largest domestic violence shelter in the United States, Sojourner Center has been an advocate for domestic violence victims and survivors since 1977.
+As the largest domestic violence shelter in Arizona, Sojourner Center has been an advocate for domestic violence victims and survivors since 1977.
 Over the years, Sojourner has provided shelter and support services to tens of thousands of women and children affected by domestic violence.

 Sojourner’s empowerment programs are designed to help abused women form a new set of beliefs, essentially making the transition from a survival mentality to a thought process that focuses on their future.

 Sojourner’s empowerment belief aligns with the “docere” principle of naturopathic medicine where the physician is the teacher.
 By educating patients about living a healthier life, naturopathic doctors and students are empowering their patients to make the smart decisions about their health and wellness.

 SCNM has provided care at Sojourner Center for more than a decade.
 The clinic offers lab testing, diagnostic imaging, prescription medicine and non-prescription medicines including supplements.

 Patients are seen for a wide array of issues ranging from depression, insomnia and anxiety to routine concerns like colds, flus and back pain.
 With this training, they focus on the challenges that come with trauma from domestic violence.